ScienceParkStudyGroup/2019-11-20-r-workshop/index.md

 startdate: 2019-10-01      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2019-10-02        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Marc Galland", "Zsófia Koma", "Tijs Bliek"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Stacy Shinneman"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Stacy Shinneman", "Johannes de Groeve"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["bliek@uva.nl"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:             # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)